mrandiw/wizard-commit/readme.md

 ### Gemini

 You'll need a Gemini API key from Google.
+You can provide it either through the `-gemini-key` flag or by storing it in your configuration file.

+### Deepseek

-You can provide it either through the `-api-key` flag or by storing it in your configuration file.
+You'll need a Deepseek API key from Deepseek.
+You can provide it either through the `-deepseek-key` flag or by storing it in your configuration file.

 ## Example